panzi/ajson/README.md

 Asynchronous JSON library written in C.

-This library allows you to parse JSON files chunk by chunk, processing only the data is available.
+This library allows you to parse JSON files chunk by chunk, processing only the data that is available.
 It does this using a technique similar to [Protothreads](http://dunkels.com/adam/pt/).
 This means it records the parse state in the parser struct and continues the parser function from the point it left it at the last data chunk.
 If available it used gcc's